open-simh/.github/docs/simdocs/simh_vmio.md

 The DEVICE **ctxt** (context) field must point to the device information block (DIB), if one exists.
-The DEVICE **flags** field must specify whether the device supports the "SET ENABLED/SET DISABLED" commands (DEV\_DISABLE).
+The DEVICE **flags** field must specify whether the device supports the “SET ENABLED/SET DISABLED” commands (DEV\_DISABLE).
 If a device can be disabled, the state of the device flag\<DEV\_DIS\> must be declared as a register for SAVE/RESTORE.

 6. Memory Mapping

-On mapped Nova's and on Eclipse's, DMA transfers use a memory map to translate 15b virtual addresses to physical addresses.
+On mapped Nova’s and on Eclipse’s, DMA transfers use a memory map to translate 15b virtual addresses to physical addresses.
 The mapping function is called by: